Bringing Bible Study to Your Parish

 couple, as a family, or with a group of friends.
 Others will want to encourage

 the study of one another by phone, e-mail, or instant messages.
+Many will

 want to work Bible study into their busy lives by catching fifteen